 Str Nick Wall

-The Nick Wall, a trim sternwheel wooden hull packet built in Pittsburgh, PA in 1869 (180x33x5) and rated at 388 tons, was named to honor the famed Missouri River captain Nicholas Wall.
-Owned by Capt Jackman T Stockdale, Capt Thomas W Poe, and others from Georgetown, the Nick Wall was designed for Missouri River commerce – the best mountain boat of the time according to Fredrick Way’s Packet Directory.
+The str Nick Wall, a trim sternwheel wooden hull packet built in Pittsburgh, PA in 1869 (180x33x5) and rated at 388 tons, was named to honor the famed Missouri River captain Nicholas Wall.
+Owned by Capt Jackman T Stockdale, Capt Thomas W Poe, and others from Georgetown, the Nick Wall was designed specifically for upper Missouri River commerce – the best mountain boat of the time according to Fredrick Way’s Packet Directory.

-Commerce to Ft Benton was off for the second year.
+Commerce in 1870 to Ft Benton was off for the second year.
 Interest was focused on the Blackfeet War after so many whites had been slain in the bloody summer of 1869.
 Downward cargo was also small especially after the US government quarantined two-hundred (200) tons of buffalo robes because of a smallpox outbreak during the winter among the Indians.
 Passenger traffic was modest because the gold rush had all but ended.

 On Sunday night Dec 18, 1870, the Nick Wall met a tragic end when it snagged and sunk near Napoleon, AR with 15 cabin and 135 deck passengers.
 Here a grisly incident occurred that Mark Twain retold in “Life on the Mississippi”.
 Though injured himself by the falling roof Capt Thomas W Poe, attempting to save his wife trapped in a stateroom, chopped a hole in the roof with an ax striking the unfortunate Martha Jane Poe in the head.
 Her body was returned to Georgetown for burial.
 Thirty-nine lives, nine cabin and thirty deck passengers, were lost including Capt Poe’s nephew, Charles McClure.